-Who plays Nick Nelson’s brother David in Heartstopper season two?
-Everything you need to know about actor Jack Barton
+Who plays David Nelson in Heartstopper season two?
+What you need to know about actor Jack Barton

 The Netflix adaptation of Heartstopper has fast become a modern LGBTQ+ classic, with fans instantly becoming obsessed with teen lovebirds Nick (played by Kit Connor) and Charlie (Joe Locke) – but season two is set to introduce a whole host of new supporting characters, including Nick’s older brother David Nelson, played by Jack Barton.

-Netflix has announced several new cast members for season two, which is set to land land on Netflix in 2023.
-As well as Barton, Leila Khan has been cast as Higgs student Sahar Zahid, Bradley Riches as Truham student James McEwan and Nima Taleghani as schoolteacher Mr Farouk.
+Netflix has announced several new cast members for season two, which is set to land on Netflix on 3 August.
+As well as Barton, Leila Khan has been cast as Higgs student Sahar Zahid, Bradley Riches as Truham student James McEwan, Nima Taleghani as schoolteacher Mr Farouk and Bel Priestley as Naomi.

 As we wait for the next instalment of the coming-of-age queer classic to hit our screens, here’s everything you need to know about Jack Barton and Heartstopper series two.

-Who is Jack Barton, who plays Heartstopper’s David Nelson?
+Who is Jack Barton, who plays Nick’s brother David Nelson in Heartstopper season 2?

 He has also appeared in War of the Worlds, The Pursuit of Love and Grantchester.